 We may earn revenue from the products available on this page and participate in affiliate programs.

 photography by JULIA ELIZABETH PHOTOGRAPHY

 Ana Fritsch, of Lucky Penny, recently completed a redesign of her daughters’ shared bedroom.
 A fun project for any design-loving parent, this one was special.
-Ana was tasked with creating a shareable space–in just
+Ana was tasked with creating a shareable space–in just90 square feet

 !
 Her home, in a Brooklyn building built in the 1800’s, bears the original charm of hardwood floors and original mouldings.
 Beloved for its proximity to Prospect Park and great public schools, it’s no wonder Ana and her family chose this spot.
 Read on to see the colorful, bright space shared (and loved) by Edith and Lilah.